 - Some (But not all) episodes of Season 3 of The Venture Bros. has a quick title-wipe between early scenes instead of the full titles.
 At least one episode used both (at different times in the episode) however.

 - As of Season 4, it dropped its opening in favor of this.

 - Similar idea: The very first episode of Storm Hawks had a short stab with just the titletype instead of the full opening.

-- Regular Show opens with its title card over a one-second synth sting (nevermind the fact that it sustains for a few seconds).
-No theme song or anything.
+- Regular Show opens with its title card over a sustained synth string.
+The actual theme song plays during the end credits.

 - Home Movies.
 Two of the first season episodes had a short opening, but it was quickly abandoned in favor of this.